 Blue Brute is an audiovisual exploration of Bluebeard’s Castle, an ancient fairy tale of horror and suspense.
 The story is reduced to a skeleton structure onto which its essence is grafted: space as a narrative device.
 The exploration of the theme is largely poetic as the audience is invited to travel through a number of allegoric rooms, an abstracted narration of tension in light, space, texture and sound.

-The form of the performance consists of a deconstructed scenography, shattered viewpoints into the mindscape of Bluebeard.
-The performer acts as a Dantean guide, but his hands are controling levers that manipulate all aspects of the projected environment.
-The result is live cinema in the true sense of the term, a cinematographic toolset is used to bring the performance to life with simulated light and cameras.
-One could consider it an inversion of silent films, where performers would accompany the film with musical instruments, only that now, the film emerges from the performer’s actions.
+Unreal, a video game engine, is used as a 3D cinematographic toolset to bring the performance to life with simulated light and cameras.
+One could consider it an inversion of silent films, where performers accompany the film with musical instruments, only that here, the film emerges from the performance.